Bill Walsh (producer): Disney comic strips

 He joined the Disney company in 1943 as a press agent and began writing the Mickey Mouse comic strip as a sideline.
 "Mickey Mouse was very dull and kind of stupid," Walsh later said.
 "Donald Duck was the one I liked.
 He had complete licence.
 He had pizzaz."
 Due to Walsh's lack of interest in Mickey as a character, and to his own taste for science fiction, mystery and horror, the stories he wrote for the strip quickly became very different from those of the previous decade.
 Walsh's storylines could be darker and more violent than in the earlier strips, and introduced various bizarre characters.
 Notably, Walsh created Eega Beeva, an evolved man from the future who became one the strip's protagonists from 1947 to 1950, effectively replacing Goofy as Mickey's sidekick.
-Another recurring character created by Walsh is the bird Ellsworth who appeared as Mickey's sidekick in the strip's Sunday pages where he became a major focus, sometimes stealing the show from Mickey.
-Walsh continued to write the daily strip for more than twenty years, partnering with artist Floyd Gottfredson on dozens of stories until 1955, when the strip changed formats to become a gag-a-day strip.
+Another recurring character created by Walsh is the bird named Ellsworth who appeared as Mickey's sidekick in the strip's Sunday pages where he became a major focus, sometimes stealing the show from Mickey.
+Walsh continued to write the daily strip for more than 20 years, partnering with artist Floyd Gottfredson on dozens of stories until 1955, when the strip changed formats to become a gag-a-day strip.
 Walsh continued writing the gag strip until 1964, when he passed it on to Roy Williams.

 While at Disney, Walsh also wrote gags for the "Panchito" stories in the Silly Symphony comic strip (1944–45), and created the Uncle Remus and His Tales of Br'er Rabbit Sunday strip (1945–46).

 Television

-In the late 1940s Disney put Walsh in charge of their television operations.
+In the late 1940s, Disney put Walsh in charge of their television operations.
 He wrote and produced television specials, starting with One Hour in Wonderland (1950).

-Walsh produced a number of huge successes, including Davy Crockett (1954–55) and The Mickey Mouse Club (1955-59).
+Walsh produced a number of huge successes, including Davy Crockett (1954–55) and The Mickey Mouse Club (1955–59).
 He also wrote the feature The Littlest Outlaw (1955) and produced a number of serials that aired as part of The Mickey Mouse Club, including Spin and Marty, Corky and White Shadow, The Hardy Boys: The Mystery of the Applegate Treasure, Adventure in Dairyland, The Adventures of Clint and Mac, and Walt Disney Presents: Annette.

 He moved up to features in 1959.